 Open the weighty door of Holy Trinity and step down onto the stone flags of the church, and rows of 18th century box pews lead to a russet and gilded roodscreen still standing from the 1470s.
 Better still the screen is faced with painted saints that have mysteriously survived the ravages of the Protestant Reformation.
 In 2013 two saints were stolen by thieves, who discovered that selling rare medieval art is near impossible.
-After futile attempts they put them on eBay to be instantly recognised, and now the Saints are back in the screen and the vandals in the clink.
+After futile attempts, they put them on eBay to be instantly recognised, and now the Saints are back in the screen and the thieves prosecuted.

-There is neither lighting nor heating.
-The Georgians added box pews, building them over the oak medieval benches.
-In the early 19th century a very careful restoration was undertaken, changing little.
-In Holy Trinity you really do step back in time.
+Inside Holy Trinity, there is neither lighting nor heating.
+The Georgians added box pews, building them over the oak medieval benches, and in the early 19th century a very careful restoration was undertaken, changing little.
+Through the great doors, you really do step back in time.

 Not intruding on that experience was crucial to the design of the interpretation.
 Chris Jones of Smith & Jones Design installed dark furniture echoing the square panels of the pews and the colour of the Jacobean font cover.
 He wrapped a free standing framework around the corners of the tower to minimise its impact in the nave.

-I sourced illuminations from medieval manuscripts in the British and Bodleian Libraries, and from the Ranworth Antiphoner in Norfolk, to immerse visitors in the imagery of the time.
-Artwork they rarely have the chance to see.
-The text I wrote as story-telling, in varied layers; and created interactive elements, through local school projects to ensure a good fit for their interests and curriculum.
+We sourced illuminations from medieval manuscripts in the British and Bodleian Libraries, and from the Ranworth Antiphoner in Norfolk, to immerse visitors in the imagery of the time.
+The text is written in varied layers; and we created interactive elements, developed through local school projects to ensure a good fit for their interests and curriculum.

 The history of a church is essentially an abstract account of changing ideas ferociously fought over the centuries.
 The material evidence is there in paint, wood and stone, but it was what people thought that created and damaged the fabric.
 Few of the public today have any grasp of its complexity.
 The exhibition in Holy Trinity church tells that story as it was acted out through Torbryan and South Devon.

-The story of the Battle between Old Ideas and New in Holy Trinity begins with the medieval village and how the villagers used the roodscreen.
-Then the furious fires of the Reformation take hold and while someone there was protecting the roodscreen saints, everything changed.
-No more were painted pictures venerated and the words of the Bible became all.
-The next upheaveal was when mammoths emerged from the permafrost and dinosaur mania took hold of everyone’s imagination in the 19th century.
+The story of the battle between old ideas and new, which is the theme of the interpretation at Holy Trinity, began with the medieval village and how the villagers used the roodscreen.
+When Reformation took hold, and the burning of saints’ images began, someone there protected the roodscreen.
+But everything had changed.
+No more were painted pictures venerated and the words of the Bible alone became all.
+The next great upheaveal was when mammoths emerged from the permafrost and dinosaur mania took hold of everyone’s imagination in the 19th century.
 Again a local man in Torbryan was right in the heart of the debate, and his discoveries form the subject of Widger’s Dig.